amfairley/memorycards/GAME.md

     - Assigns it classes for css styling and later manipulation
     - Sets the div innerHTML to be an img element with the source being the i<sup>th</sup> card in the current cardsToPlay array
     - Appends the div it to the game area
 - **tableBuild(n):** The tableBuild() takes an integer parameter and uses it to create that many rows to populate the guessing table.
-After the loop, it appends a script element to the body, linking the guessing function JavaScript file.
+After the loop, it appends a script element to the body, linking the score JavaScript file.
 During the loop, it iterates through a range of i from 0 up to 1 less than n.
 On each iteration it:
     - Creates a table row and adds a class to it
-    - Creates the first table data cell element and sets its inner HTML to equal the current iteration (i+1)
+    - Creates the first table data cell element, adds a class, and sets its inner HTML to equal the current iteration (i+1)
-    - Creates the second table data cell element
+    - Creates the second table data cell element and adds a class to it
     - Creates the first select element with options and appends it to the second table data cell element
     - Creates the second select element with options and appends it to the second table data cell element
     - Create a submit button, give it a class and inner HTML value, and append it to the second table data cell element
-    - Create the third table data cell element
+    - Create the third table data cell element and add a class to it
-    - Define the currentCard in the sequence as the i<sup>th</sup> element of the cardsToPlay array will removing ".png" from it
+    - Define the currentCard in the sequence as the i<sup>th</sup> element of the cardsToPlay array while removing ".png" from it
-    - Set the third table data cell inner HTML to the value of the currentCard key in the cardObject object
+    - Set the third table data cell inner HTML to the value of the currentCard value in the cardObject object
     - Add the hidden class to the third table data cell element
-    - Create the fourth table data cell element and add a class to it
+    - Create the fourth table data cell element and add classes to it
     - Append all four table date cell elements to the table row in order
     - Append the table row to the table body in the DOM

 #### Event Listeners:
-- **sequence-length click**: This event triggers when the sequence length submit button is clicked and it:
+- **play click**: This event triggers when the play button is clicked and it:
     - Stores the entered length as a the lengthCheck variable after using Math.floor() to make it an integer
-    - If this value is between 1 and 52 inclusive it continues, otherwise it displays an error informing the user to use a number between 1 and 52
+    - If this value is between 1 and 52 inclusive it continues, otherwise it displays an modal informing the user to use a number between 1 and 52
     - It assigns the value of lengthCheck to sequenceLength, now it has passed the comparator
-    - It removes the hidden class from the play now button, making it appear in the game area
-    - It populates the number of cards display with the sequenceLength
+    - It populates the number of cards display with the sequenceLength and displays it
-- **play click**: This event triggers when the play button is clicked and it:
     - Hides the play button to prevent multiple presses
-    - Hides the length selector and length submission elements to prevent new starting values to be entered
+    - Hides the length selector to prevent new starting values to be entered
     - Calls the shuffle() function to shuffle the cards array
     - Selects the first n cards, where n = sequenceLength, as the cardsToPlay array
     - Calls the makeDivs() function on the sequenceLength to populate the game area with that many card images
     - Removes the hidden class from the guess button
+    - On smaller screens it will remove some line breaks that are used as spacers for styling
 - **guess click**: This button will move the game from the memorisation stage to the guessing stage.
 It will:
     - Hide the guess button to prevent it being pressed twice
     - Show the guessing table in the game area
     - Populate the guessing table using the tableBuild() function
     - Remove the card images from the game area
-    - Link the score.js script to the HTML
+    - Remove some line break spacers used for styling on smaller screens
 - **submit guess click**: This button submits the individual guesses.
 It:
     - Gets the siblings to the submit button; these are the two select elements
     - Creates a user answer (submittedAnswerInitial) by combining the value of the first select element (card value) and second select element (card suit)
-    - If the answer given is valid, it will continue, otherwise it will show an alert and ask the user to submit a valid answer
+    - If the answer given is valid, it will continue, otherwise it will show a modal and ask the user to submit a valid answer
     - Uses this answer to get the associated value from the cardObject object and saves it to a variable submittedAnswer
     - Gets the parent of the button's siblings; the other table data cells in the row
     - Sets the correctAnswer to the hidden inner HTML of the answer column table data cell